dart-lang/language/working/augmentations/feature-specification.md

 corresponding type in the introductory declaration. *In other words, the augmentation can add new members to an existing type.*

-Instance and static members inside a class-like declaration may themselves be augmentations.
-In that case, they augment the corresponding members in the same augmentation context, according to the rules in the following subsections.
+An instance or static member inside a class-like declaration may itself be an augmentation.
+In that case, it augments the corresponding member (the introducing member with the same name) in the same augmentation context, according to the rules in the following subsections.

 It's a **compile-time** error if:

-*   An augmentation declaration is applied to a declaration of a different kind.
-    For example, augmenting a `class` with a `mixin`, an `enum` with a function, a method with a getter, a constructor with a static method, etc.

-    The exception is that a variable declaration (introductory or augmenting) is treated as a getter declaration (and a setter declaration if non-final) for purposes of augmentation.
-These implicit declarations can augment and be augmented by other explicit getter and setter declarations.
-(See "Augmenting variables, getters, and setters" for more details.)

-*   A library contains two top-level declarations with the same name, and one of the declarations is a class-like declaration and the other is not of the same kind, meaning that either one is a class, mixin, enum, extension or extension type declaration, and the other is not the same kind of declaration.

 *   An augmenting class declaration has an `extends` clause and any prior declaration for the same class also has an `extends` clause.